 So, what do you need to do about it?
 Step back and reflect.
 Think of the impact of your behavior.
 Recognize why those “mistakes” are strongly affecting you.
 Take a deep breath and come up with a better way to express how you feel without offending your partner.
 Most of all, you have to be very realistic with your expectation.
 Nobody is perfect after all.

 11. Going to bed with unresolved arguments or issues

 Things get rocky at some point.
 But going to bed angry can have harmful impacts on your relationship.
 It creates a wall between you two and it would make it hard for you to have a fresh start the next day.
 Your mood would be in total chaos, making it more difficult for you to fall asleep or even focus.

 “Never go to bed angry” as the saying goes.
 Hence, before your argument or conflict escalates, refuse to go to bed without resolving it first.
 Be the bigger person and take the first step to apologize.
 After all, both of you are adults and these are what adult people do – taking the initiative to admit mistakes and forgive.

 12. Taking relationship troubles on social media

 We are inclined sometimes to vent our annoyance on social media.
-Clouded with anger, we impulsively post something, hinting others that we are somehow in conflict with our partner at the moment.
+Clouded with anger, we impulsively post something, hinting to others that we are somehow in conflict with our partner at the moment.
 This is completely childish.
-Conflicts are personal and it should be kept private.
+Conflicts are personal and should be kept private.